We all harbor secrets. Some are big and bad; some are small and trivial. Researchers have parsed which truths to tell and which not to.

 When people tell us they’re happy, we automatically assume we know just what they mean.

-Jonathan D. Raskin, Ph.D., is a professor of psychology and counseling at the State University of New York at New Paltz.
+Jonathan D. Raskin, Ph.D., is a professor of psychology and counselor education at the State University of New York at New Paltz.